 Anatomy of a phish

-Scammers might be getting better at what they do, but that doesn’t mean you can’t still spot a phishing email when it comes your way.
-Most phishing emails fall into the category of clone phishing, which is when a scammer replicates a real email and sends its from an email address spoofed to look like a legitimate sender.
+Scammers might be getting better at what they do, but that doesn’t mean you can’t still detect a phishing email when it comes your way.
+Most phishing emails fall into the category of clone phishing.
+Clone phishing is when a scammer replicates a real email and sends it from an email address spoofed to look like a legitimate sender.
 These emails employ social engineering to manipulate your emotions, and they typically contain a malicious link or attachment aimed at gaining your sensitive information.

 Here’s an example of what that might look like: